ULE-Alliance/hanfun/README.md

 # HAN-FUN

-This project aims at providing an implementation of the ULE Alliance's HAN-FUN application specification.
+This project aims at providing an implementation of the [ULE Alliance](http://www.ulealliance.org/) HAN-FUN application specification.

 ## Overview